holysoles/al-khaser/README.md

 ## Download

 You can download built binaries (x86, x64) from this project's [releases page](https://github.com/LordNoteworthy/al-khaser/releases).
+The password for the 7zs can be found [here](https://github.com/LordNoteworthy/al-khaser/blob/master/.github/workflows/release.yml#L25).

 ## Possible uses